GoogleChromeLabs/tooling.report/tests/hashing/subtests/avoid-cascade/index.md

 # Introduction

 When using [hashed URLs](/hashing/) for long-term caching, hashes can be collected into a centralized mapping (like an [Import Map]) to reduce the scope of cache invalidation.
-This is a tradeoff: the mapping itself is an uncacheable resource, but this allows individual resource URLs to change without invalidating the URLs of every resource that references them.
+The mapping allows individual resource URLs to change without invalidating the URLs of every resource that references them.

 This is most beneficial for JavaScript bundles, where each bundle is often referenced from at least one other bundle.
 Adopting a mapping technique for hashed bundled URLs makes it possible to push new versions of dependencies without having to push new versions of everything that references them.

 # The Test

-This test simulates a multi-page application, with two entry modules representing pages, a shared dependency, a code-splitted bundle, and a text file.
+This test simulates a multi-page application, with two entry modules representing pages, a shared dependency, a code-splitted bundle, and two text files (one loaded initially and one on demand).
 Each tool is configured to centralize bundle hashes, which generally requires embedding a module loader capable of performing URL hash resolution at runtime.

 **index.js**